-Prerequisite: ENG1P1 or 1D1 or 1DA English - Pre-Advanced Placement
+English - Pre-Advanced Placement ENG2DA Grade 10 Academic

-Grade 10

-ENG2DA Academic

 This course is designed to extend the range of oral communication, reading, writing, and media literacy skills that students need for success in their secondary school academic programs and in their daily lives.
 Students will analyze literary texts from contemporary and historical periods, interpret and evaluate informational and graphic texts, and create oral, written, and media texts in a variety of forms.
 An important focus will be on the selective use of strategies that contribute to effective communication.
-This course is intended to prepare students for the compulsory Grade 11 university or college preparation course.
+This course is intended to prepare students for the computers of Grade 11 university or college preparation course.